ucsb/campus-cloud-docs/docs/azure/index.md

 ## Regions

 All subscriptions are configured for **West US 2** as the primary region.
-West Central US is available as a secondary.
-East US 2 and Central US are also allowed by policy.
-Other regions are blocked by a Deny policy at the management group level — contact the Cloud Team before attempting to use a region not listed here.
+**West Central US** is available as a secondary for disaster recovery or failover.
+All other regions are blocked by a Deny policy at the management group level.

 ---